noiaa990/CTF-WriteUp/README.md

    - Hind
      - This challenge give us two string

  - **Azerbaijan 5.01 -Decode the flag 1**
    - Description
-     - Encode is look like base64
      - KkNURntraWxsaW5nIHlvdXIgYnJhaW4gbGlrZSBhIHBvaXNvbm91cyBtdXNocm9vbX0=
    - Hind
+     - This string is give a format of base64.
+     - First thing I would try to do is to decode it by using burp suite.
      - This is a stretch challenge and use a decoder tool in burp to decode it.
      -  <img src="folderImages/Week5_Azerbaijan.JPG" width="400">

  - **Central African Republic 5.02 - Decode the flag 2**
    - Description